 Section 2.
 Relations between the United States and the Soviet Union

-Events in American-Soviet relations in the past year that deserve special mention are as follows:
+The following are developments in American-Soviet relations in the past year that deserve special mention:

-1. Announcement of President Nixon's visit to the Soviet Union (October 12, 1971)
+1. The U.S. President's visit to the Soviet Union

 to table of contents